Is Freemium Killing Your SaaS Business?

 Customer Retention Killer

 Psychologically speaking, people often associate cost with value.
 The more something costs, the better it should be.
 By giving users free access to your services, you create the connection in their minds that if it is free, it’s not worth paying for.
 When using the SaaS freemium model, be aware that your free customers are not financially invested in your services and might not recognize its value.
+Achieving a high SaaS retention rate is hugely relevant for your business.

 Customer Satisfaction Killer